-This soup is brimming with nutrient-rich veggies, protein-packed lean beef meatballs, and waist-shrinking fibrous beans.
-In fact, beans contain a special kind of fiber that resists digestion, keeping you fuller longer and on the road to your better body goals.
+This soup is brimming with nutrient-rich veggies, protein-packed lean beef meatballs, and fibrous beans.
+In fact, beans contain a special kind of fiber that resists digestion, keeping you fuller longer.

 Get the recipe from The Cozy Apron.

-If you're eating something marinated in BBQ sauce, you can almost guarantee it's full of sugar, sodium, and skanky ingredients—thanks to processed sauce.
+If you're eating something marinated in BBQ sauce, you can almost guarantee it's full of sugar and sodium, thanks to the processed sauce.
 And while sodium is an essential nutrient (aiding in bodily fluid balance, maintaining blood volume, and moderating blood pressure), excessive sodium intake raises blood pressure and causes fluid retention.
 This recipe is an exception to the rule because it's made with a homemade BBQ sauce, so we were all over it!

 Get the recipe from Little Spice Jar.

 You won't even miss the nutrient-void bun with these bacon cheeseburger meatballs.
 Whether you pair them with a salad or grilled veggies, serve them as an app, or just use them to put the thrill back into dinner, we promise that your taste buds won't be disappointed.
-Just make sure to opt for grass-fed beef, which is naturally higher in protein and null of sketchy chemicals and hormones.
+Just make sure to opt for grass-fed beef, which is naturally higher in protein.

 Apparently, chicken nugget meatballs are a thing—and we're into it.
 Aside from being a creative way to get your munchkins to expand their diet and nutrient intake, they'll even have you smitten.